mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 intentionally directed their way.
 As though we're not all taught to hate women equally.
-As though I can't see past your mistake in gendering me male, and build my own feminine shame outside your view.
+As though I can't see past the mistake when I'm assigned male, and build my own feminine shame outside your view.
 As though I could survive 33 years